 The Unreal Universe is an inquiry into the realness of reality as reflected in the basic assumptions of physics.
 It examines these assumptions using metaphysical views of reality.
 More than a philosophical inquiry, the book actually applies these views in explaining certain astrophysical phenomena such as Gamma-ray bursts and symmetric radio sources.
-This explanation appears in June 2007 issue of IJMP–D (a well-respected, peer-reviewed physics journal) as an article titled, “Are Radio Sources and Gamma Ray Bursts Luminal Booms?”, soon to become one of the top accessed articles of IJMP–D by Jan 2008.
+This explanation appears in June 2007 issue of IJMP-D (a well-respected, peer-reviewed physics journal) as an article titled, “Are Radio Sources and Gamma Ray Bursts Luminal Booms?“, soon to become one of the Top Accessed Article of the journal by Jan 2008.

 Many schools of philosophy view our perceptual reality as a limited projection of a larger truth into our sensory or cognitive space.
 A similar view is now echoed in modern neuroscience.
 This philosophical insight rediscovered in the context of physics forms the backbone of The Unreal Universe.

 Here’s a video showing what the last sentence means:

 Who is the Author?

 As an experimental physicist, Manoj Thulasidas always pondered over the philosophical assumptions of modern physics.
 After his ten year long exploration with CLEO at Cornell and CERN in Geneva, he worked with neuroscientists on analyzing and understanding brain signals.
 Thanks to this diverse research background, he came to appreciate the role of perception and cognition in physics and its theories—an insight that enhanced his understanding of both science and philosophy.
 It is this insight that he is inspired to share with my readers.

 The author is also a columnist for a Singaporean newspaper, Today.
 His columns and other articles are available online.

 Reality and Science